 When it was announced, I watched the official video with interest (see below) but it was only when I had a chance to get a closer look and a chat with their product manager that I discovered an almost endless list of interesting features I wasn’t yet aware of.
 I’ve no doubt that this is the most advanced portable strobe pack on the market, or at least soon to be on the market.

-With this pack Broncolor have taken note that these days photographers are also shooting video.
-The corresponding head has a daylight 5500K balanced LED lamp that can be powered indefinitely when the pack is plugged into mains power What is fantastic though is that you can also take of the removable battery packs from the move and plug the head directly into the battery to power the LED.
-All of a sudden, if you don’t need your strobe you have a supremely portable battery powered LED for video shooting.
+With this pack, Broncolor has taken note that these days photographers are also shooting video.
+The corresponding head has a daylight 5500K balanced LED lamp that can be powered indefinitely when the pack is plugged into mains power What is fantastic though is that you can also take off the removable battery packs from the move and plug the head directly into the battery to power the LED.
+All of a sudden, if you don’t need your strobe you have a supremely portable battery-powered LED for video shooting.
 They even include a belt pack for the battery so you can have it even more mobilized!
 If you don’t want to plug it into the battery there is an adapter that allows you to plug the head directly into the mains power supply for continuous LED light all day long.
 Amazing flexibility for what you would normally think of as a secondary feature.
 With Broncolor though this is designed to be a highly useable video light source.